NSLS-II/blop/docs/source/tutorials/qserver-experiment.md

 # Himmelblau Queueserver Demo

-In this demo we will make the himmelblau example, but with ophyd devices inside a remote qserer.
+In this demo we will make the himmelblau example, but with ophyd devices inside a remote qserver.
 The queueserver allows us to run the agent in another process, seperated from the experiment environment.
 The devices in the qserver include:

 - A detector whose output as a function of x,y is the himmelblau function
 - a pair sim motors which the detector uses as inputs